 At the age of 38 I was the mother of six children, my youngest just a year old, married to their father for 16 years, and unaware that I was about to be a divorced mother with six children.
-I was in my second term on the Board of Trustees of Rim of the World Unified School District in Lake Arrowhead, CA, and I’d owned several small home-based businesses over the past 15 years but I’d never had to earn an income.
-I wasn’t the bread winner.
+I was in my second term on the Board of Trustees of Rim of the World Unified School District in Lake Arrowhead, CA, and I’d owned several small home-based businesses over the past 15 years but I’d never HAD to earn an income.
+I wasn’t the main bread winner.
 I didn’t have a college diploma.
-I was President of our church’s Stake Primary (regional) in San Bernardino, California and supported 15 wards (congregations) nearly 200 leaders and teachers, and more than 1,000 children between the age of 18 months and 13 years of age.
-I was a busy lady, scattered, unfocused, but busy and happy.
+I was President of our church’s Stake (Children’s) Primary (regional) in San Bernardino, California and supported 15 wards (congregations) nearly 200 leaders and teachers, and more than 1,000 children between the age of 18 months and 12 years of age.
+I was a busy lady, scattered and unfocused, but busy and happy.

 And I was skinny.

 And then life changed.
 Divorce happened.
-Utah became our home.
+We left California in the dust and Utah became our new home.
 I became the primary source of income for me and my kids.
-The world of dating opened up, followed quickly by failed (terrible, abusive) relationships – this is a chunk of my life I wish I could erase, and to be honest, have mostly forgotten in some brilliant “protective brain” kind of way.
+The world of dating opened up, followed quickly by failed (terrible, abusive) relationships – this is a chunk of my life I wish I could erase, and to be honest have mostly forgotten in some brilliant “protective brain” kind of way.
 I found work, then left it.
-I became a realtor and excelled, but it was too much time away from my children on weekends and at night, so I walked away.
+I became a realtor and excelled, but it was too much time away from my children on weekends and nights so I walked away.
 I lobbied the California legislature for school facility funding and legislation (yes, I was still living in Utah, but hired by a CA entity to represent them in Sacramento).
 I moved back to California and uprooted the kids again…and again…and again.
-No plan in place, but surviving.
+No plan in place, just surviving.

 And I was still skinny.